rva5120/influential_vocab_detection/README.md

          2. For unclassified, confidential and secret documents (with an unbalanced secret class: 25K unclassified, 25K classified, 12K secret), run the bash script in _dataset/wikileaks/**3-way**/prepare_dataset.sh_.
       2. Once the dataset has been prepared, you may run `wikileaks.py` as described in 1 and 2.

 4. For a _new project_, refer to one of the existing scripts and modify it accordingly.
+Things to keep in mind for new datasets:
+   1. The scrips expect the data to be organized in two numpy arrays of samples, X, and labels, y.
+The samples are arrays of word indices.
+For example, a sample review would be [1, 3, 400, 83, ..., 5].
+And labels are class indices, for example, [3].
+   2. To handle other requirements that are not unclassified (class 0), confidential (class 1) and secret (class 2): refer to _utils/influential_vocab.py_ to set the target class according to your dataset.

 If you have any requests or problems, _please submit an issue above with your dataset details and needs_.

-## Sample Output
-Below is the output after running the IMDB test:
-...img...

 ## Handling Unbalanced Datasets with Class Weights